mylinuxforwork/hyprland-starter/README.md

 [<img src="https://github.com/user-attachments/assets/9202fa55-83fa-4e9f-8804-06fb6404d128">](https://github.com/mylinuxforwork/dotfiles-installer)

+More information about the installation of the Dotfiles Installer here: https://github.com/mylinuxforwork/dotfiles-installer/wiki/01-Installation

 Copy the following url into the Dotfiles Installer.

 ```
 https://raw.githubusercontent.com/mylinuxforwork/hyprland-starter/main/hyprland-starter.dotinst
 ```
 Please run the setup script offered by the Dotfiles Installer to install all dependencies.
 If your distribution is not supported, please install the following dependencies manually:

 - hyprland